tomjspain/mecPortal-experiment1/learn.md

 ---
 title: Learn More!
 layout: landing
-description: Learn how Personalised Synthetic Controls work and find out how you can use them!
+description: Learn how Model Estimated Controls work and find out how you can use them!
 image: assets/images/blackboard.jpg
 nav-menu: true
 ---